 Days 4-7: Gradual Improvement

-- Swelling and pain start to subside.
+- The swelling and pain start to go down.

-Weeks 3-4: Full Healing Internally
+Weeks 3-4: Complete Internal Healing

 Factors That Affect Wisdom Teeth Recovery Time